libxengine/XEngine_APIService/README.en.md

 ## Introduction
 c c++ 接口服务器
 c c++ interface api service
-This is an interface api service.
+This is an api interface for information query service,At present, the information search service on the market need to charge, and our information search service is free and open source.
 This service mainly uses HTTP/V1.1 to implement various interface services
 This is a general information query service that does not contain any language attributes The purpose of development and implementation based on libXEngine is a cross-platform network storage service